Founding Fathers of the United States: Slavery

-Slaves and slavery are mentioned only indirectly in the 1787 Constitution.
+Slaves and slavery are mentioned indirectly in the 1787 Constitution.
 For example, Article 1, Section 2, Clause 3 prescribes that "three-fifths of all other Persons" are to be counted for the apportionment of seats in the House of Representatives and direct taxes.
 Additionally, in Article 4, Section 2, Clause 3, slaves are referred to as "persons held in service or labor".
-The Founding Fathers, however, did make important efforts to contain slavery.
-Many Northern states had adopted legislation to end or significantly reduce slavery during and after the American Revolution.
-In 1782, Virginia passed a manumission law that allowed slave owners to free their slaves by will or deed.
+The Founding Fathers made some efforts to contain slavery.
+Many Northern states had adopted legislation to end, or significantly reduce slavery, during and after the revolution.
+In 1782, Virginia passed a manumission law that allowed owners to free their slaves by will or deed.
 As a result, thousands of slaves were manumitted in Virginia.
 In the Ordinance of 1784, Jefferson proposed to ban slavery in all the western territories, which failed to pass Congress by one vote.
 Partially following Jefferson's plan, Congress did ban slavery in the Northwest Ordinance, for lands north of the Ohio River.
 The international slave trade was banned in all states except South Carolina by 1800.
-Finally in 1807, President Jefferson called for and signed into law a federally enforced ban on the international slave trade throughout the U.S. and its territories.
+In 1807, President Jefferson called for and signed into law a federally enforced ban on the international slave trade, throughout the U.S. and its territories.
 It became a federal crime to import or export a slave.
 However, the domestic slave trade was allowed for expansion or for diffusion of slavery into the Louisiana Territory.

 Reconstruction as a "Second Founding"

-According to Professors Jeffrey K. Tulis and Nicole Mellow: The Founding, Reconstruction (often called “the second founding”), and the New Deal are typically heralded as the most significant turning points in the country's history, with many observers seeing each of these as political triumphs through which the United States has come to more closely realize its liberal ideals of liberty and equality.
+According to Jeffrey K. Tulis and Nicole Mellow:The Founding, Reconstruction (often called "the second founding"), and the New Deal are typically heralded as the most significant turning points in the country's history, with many observers seeing each of these as political triumphs through which the United States has come to more closely realize its liberal ideals of liberty and equality.